 Identify a population or social issue which you feel passionate about working with to challenge social and economic inequalities.
 Provide a critique of how current institutions, services, welfare policies, or community practices have failed to advance the overall wellbeing of relevant populations.

-EEP applicants must also briefly discuss how they intend to accommodate the additional demands of course and field responsibilities in this program.
+EEP applicants should further discuss how they will accommodate the additional demands of course and field responsibilities with their full-time employment.

 A Comprehensive Resume.